dalbay/Express_Tutorial/README.md

 App running on port 3000...
 { id: '5' }  --> here is the variable with the assigned value
 ```
 - Next, get the tour from the JSON file with that id.
 Use the ```find()``` array function and pass in a callback function.
-Convert the input at the endpoint to a number and find the tour in the tours array; send the tour data.
+Convert the input at the endpoint to a number and find the tour in the tours array; respond the tour data.
 ```JavaScript
 // Define a Route to GET ONE Tour by defining a variable: app.get('/api/v1/tours/:id', (request, response) => {